accre/SLURM/README.md

 process, and another few with multiple processes.
 Demonstrates the use of srun.

-- **example-2**: Demonstrates a simple Matlab job, using a single CPU core.
+- **example-2**: Demonstrates a simple Python job, using a single CPU core.
-Note that a user must purchase a Matlab license from Vanderbilt to run Matlab on the cluster.

 - **example-3**: Example of a MPI job running across 3 nodes and 24 CPU cores.
 A simple MPI C++ code is also included, along with a compile script.